 \item \textbf{Decryption ($D^1,D^2$)}.
 To decrypt a first-level ciphertext $E^1_{PK_A}(m)=(Z^{a_ir},Z^mZ^r)=(\alpha,\beta)$ with private key $a_i\ {\in}\ SK_A$, the scheme computes $m'=Z^m=\frac{\beta}{\alpha^{1/a_i}}$ for $i\ {\in}\ \{1,2\}$.
 To decrypt a second-level ciphertext $E^2_{PK_A}(m)=(g^r,Z^mZ^{a_1r})=(\alpha,\beta)$ with secret key $a_1\ {\in}\ SK_A$, the scheme outputs $m'=Z^m=\frac{\beta}{e(\alpha,g)^{a_1}}$. \end{itemize}

-To decrypt the plaintext $m$, the about mentioned PRE scheme requires computing the discrete logarithm of $m'$ in base $Z$, i.e., $m=\log_Zm'$.
-Although this sounds restrictive, it is worth emphasizing that the discrete logarithm problem is not difficult to solve as long as the plaintext space is small, as also pointed out by many other literature works \cite{samanthula2015secure,gao2019cloud,shafagh2017secure,derler2017homomorphic}.
-For example, to compute the discrete logarithm using Pollard's kangaroo method, the time complexity is $O(\sqrt{N})$ \cite{samanthula2015secure,gao2019cloud}, where $N$ is the number of possible values of $m$.
-Thus, even if the size of the plaintext space is in the millions to billions, which is usually sufficient in practical application scenarios \cite{derler2017homomorphic} including the one discussed here, there is no limitation to the use of the lifted-ElGamal based PRE scheme.
+{To get the plaintext $m$, the above mentioned PRE scheme requires computing the discrete logarithm of $m'$ in the base $Z$,} i.e., $m=\log_Zm'$.
+Although this sounds restrictive, there is no limitation to the use of the lifted-ElGamal based PRE scheme as long as the plaintext space is small, as also pointed out by many other literature works \cite{samanthula2015secure,gao2019cloud,shafagh2017secure,derler2017homomorphic}. {In our experiment, the lookup table method \cite{CHEN2022} is used to solve the discrete logarithm.} It is worth emphasizing that the private key is still secure because of its huge value space. {For example, in the experiment we quantify the plaintext to $20$ bits, whereas the private key is typically $1,024$ bits or longer.} Note that the value space doubles for each additional bit.